vicxny/vicxny/README.md

 # Hi there, I'm Victoria  👋

-## I'm a Software Engineer, Data Scientist, Marketing Business Intellegence Analyst, and Learner!!
+## I'm a Software Engineer, Data Scientist, Marketing Business Intellegence Analyst, and Continuous Learners!!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m have a passion to build anything that I am interested.
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about Full-Stack Engineering
 - ⚡ Fun fact: I love to breakdance and play guitar / piano / violin

 ### Connect with me: